tobiasdeleon1234-creator/coreenergyinternship-smart-bill-reader/README.md

 - Model-estimated readability confidence shown in the UI
 - Dockerized application

-> Note: the displayed confidence values are **model-estimated readability confidence**, not calibrated confidence scores returned natively by the Gemini API.
+> Note: the displayed confidence values are **model-estimated readability confidence**.
+It is not calibrated confidence scores returned natively by the Gemini API.

 ## Technology Stack

 - **Frontend:** Plain HTML, CSS, and JavaScript
 - **Backend:** Python + FastAPI
-- **AI/OCR:** Google Gemini Developer API (`gemini-3.7-flash` by default)
+- **AI/OCR:** Google Gemini Developer API (`gemini-3.6-flash` by default)
 - **Container:** Docker / Docker Compose

-## Why Gemini?
+## Why Gemini, and not other AI?

-The task requires extracting structured data from both images and PDFs.
-Gemini can accept image and PDF inputs directly and supports structured JSON output using a supplied JSON Schema.
-This keeps the implementation small while still allowing the application to understand document layout, not only raw OCR text.
+Gemini was chosen because it offers a practical balance of multimodal document understanding, structured JSON output, speed, and low setup complexity.
+It can process both images and PDFs directly, which makes it suitable for extracting fields like vendor name, invoice date, tax, totals, and line items in one workflow.
+Compared with more specialized services such as AWS Textract or Google Document AI, Gemini requires less cloud infrastructure and configuration for a prototype of this scale.
+It was also a cost-effective choice for development and testing.

 The model name is stored in an environment variable (`GEMINI_MODEL`) so it can be changed later without modifying application code.